jessoliva/moneyss/README.md

 ## ✨&nbsp; Description

-An budget tracking app that provides a fast an easy way for user to track their money.
+A budget tracking app that provides a fast an easy way for users to track their money!

 Check it out: [Budget Tracker](https://moneyss.herokuapp.com/)